Notes on Bi-parameter Paraproducts: Mixed Paraproducts

 which can be much smaller than $\|S(g)\|_{L^{\infty}(\mathbb{R}^2)}$, and thus the bound in \eqref{thenewbound} is not sharp.
 Nevertheless, as the next example shows, sometimes this bound is much better than the $\dyprodbmo$-norm.\\

 \textbf{Example.} For a dyadic interval $I$ in $[0,1]$ with $|I|=2^{-m}$ let, $i(I)=m$.
 Now fix a large number $n$, let

-and note that since the first $n$ generations of dyadic rectangles cover the unit square $n^2$ times we have $\dyprodbmon{g'}\ge n$.
+and note that the dyadic rectangles coming from the product of the first $n$ generations of dyadic intervals in $[0,1]$, cover the unit square $n^2$ times.
+Therefore, we have $\dyprodbmon{g'}\ge n$.
 Indeed since $g'$ has a tensorial structure we have $\dyprodbmon{g'}= n$.
 Also, note that changing the signs of coefficients of $g'$ does not change the $\dyprodbmo$-norm of the function.
 Next, take an $n\times n$ matrix $\{H_{ij}: 0\le i,j<n\}$, with $\pm1$ entries and with small norm.
 A perfect example is a Hadamard matrix, which is simply an orthogonal matrix with $\pm1$ entries and therefore its operator norm on $\rn$ equipped with the Euclidean norm is exactly $\sqrt{n}$.
 Such a matrix exists when $n$ is a power of 2.
 Now we modify $g'$, obtain a new function $g$ defined by

 and note that for each $(x,y)$, the matrix $G(x,y)$ is a copy of the matrix $H$.
 Therefore,

 which combined with \eqref{thenewbound} implies

 showing that $\|g\|_p$ is much smaller than $\dyprodbmon{g}$.\\